ResaiMangco/Lookout-CCTV-System/README.md

 - Enter the WIFI IP:Port of the camera
 - Connect to camera and start detecting

+Note: Camera and Server connected to the same WIFI

 ## Model Details
 Architecture
 - Model: YOLOv11n